 [Fig. 2] – GitHub repository and commitment history

 As demonstrated by figure 2, both team members contributed to the assignment, and tried their best to help one another out.
 The tasks were divided into Task 1: backwards chaining and forwards chaining, and Task 2: Truth Table checking and report.
 Task 1 was implemented by Dale de Silva, while Jaclyn Seychell completed task 2.
 Between the two people, the split of tasks was tried to keep as even as possible.
 Throughout the project, issues arise where team members did not understanding certain concepts or plans that were to be implemented, and to ensure that everything stays on track, group members sought guidance from one another.
-As shown above, Dale was a high contributor to the final product as he had grasped the concept and knowledge to complete this project quite well.
+As shown above, Dale was a high contributor to the final product as he also implemented the structure of the program and thus grasped the concepts well.
 Jaclyn did however struggle creating the truth table but sought guidance from her tutor and team member for ideas and assistant.
-This was her first time creating a project and Java, and found it quite a challenge, but never less with the good team work allowed for a final implementation to be created.
+This was her first time creating a project in Java, and found it quite a challenge, but never less with the good team work allowed for a final implementation to be created.

-To stay on top of the project, physical team meetings were held once or twice a week at Swinburne University to work together on any issues that had arisen, and give a quick explanation to the new section that had been implemented since the last meeting.
-This allowed for both team member to understand what the code was exactly doing and gives time for team members to ask about any issues they are having.
-Instant messaging services such as Slack, allowed for team members to communicate at any time of the day, and was best used for asking questions about the functionality of a concept.
+To stay on top of the project, physical team meetings were held once or twice a week to work together on any issues that had arisen, and give a quick explanation to the new section that had been implemented since the last meeting.
+This allowed for both team members to understand what the new code was doing and gave time for team members to ask about any issues they were having.
+Instant messaging services such as Slack, allowed for team members to communicate at any time of the day, and was best used for asking questions about the functionality of specific code.

-Overall the team worked well together and was able to produce a finished inference engine program, due to good team work and communication.
+Overall the team worked well together and good communication was vital to producing a finished inference engine program.
 Both team members feel as though they have learnt a lot from this assignment and now have a good grasp of how forward and backwards chaining works and how truth tables can be implemented.